-Second, only a small portion of consumer language research (10%) focuses on spoken language, and attention to spoken language has not increased (figure 2A).
-This may partially be due to scholars searching for insight where it is easy to look.
+Second, only a small portion of consumer language research (10%) focuses on spoken language, and attention to spoken language hasn't increased (Figure 2, panel A).
+This may partially be due to scholars searching for insight where it's easy to look (streetlight effect; Kaplan 1964).
 The fact that written language is easier to collect (i.e., experimentally or online) may be skewing perceptions of how language works.
-Given the increasing use of voice to interact with smart objects, and the use of spoken language in multi-modal contexts (e.g., voiceovers in TV ads), this area seems ripe for further work.
+That said, given the increasing use of voice to interact with smart objects, and the use of spoken language in multi-modal contexts (e.g., voiceovers in TV ads), this area seems ripe for further work.